 This information is summarized in a table at the end of this section before we go on to look at natural and homemade toothpaste recipe options.

 Fluoride is a mineral which occurs naturally in water and some foods.
-It has been added to many brands of toothpaste since the 1970s to help fight tooth decay; a benefit supported by extensive scientific research and backed by World Health Organization policies.
+It has been added to many brands of toothpaste since the 1970s to help fight tooth decay.

 Fluoride usually appears in the ingredients list as sodium fluoride, stannous fluoride or sodium monofluorophosphate.
 It's measured in parts per million (ppm).